apache/mesos/docs/Mesos-configure-command-flag-options.md

 * `--with-webui`: Enable the Mesos web UI (which requires Python 2.6).
 Recommended.
 * `--with-java-home=DIR`: Enable Java application/framework support with a given installation of Java.
 Required for Hadoop and Spark.
 * `--with-java-headers=DIR`: Find Java header files (necessary for newer versions of OS X Snow Leopard).
 * `--with-included-zookeeper` or `--with-zookeeper=DIR`: Enable master fault-tolerance using an existing ZooKeeper installation or the version of ZooKeeper bundled with Mesos.
-For details, see [[using ZooKeeper]].
+For details, see [using ZooKeeper](Using-ZooKeeper.textile).